 Jesus went through all the “What did you go into the wilderness to see” to tell you how great you are.
 John was great, but you are greater!
 Noah was great, but you are greater.
 Moses was great, but you are greater.
 We don’t think like that, do we?
 Jesus does.
 David was great, but I’m greater.
 That sounds wrong and requires some thought.

 Noah, Abraham, Moses, Joseph, David, Solomon, Isaiah, Daniel, etc were great people.
-Yet, Jesus said if you are in the kingdom of God, if you are in only by the skin of your teeth (least), you are greater than any of them and even greater than the greatest.
+Yet, Jesus said if you are in the kingdom of God, if you are in only by the skin of your teeth (least), you are more significant than any of them and even greater than the greatest.
 How big is that?
 Squeeze that into your theology!
 Go home and tell someone you’re greater than Moses.
 Tell me how they respond, but did Jesus say it or not?
 So, is it true?
 Are you in God’s kingdom?

 Greater than John Luke